JanCBrammer/biopeaks/docs/user_guide.md

 [statistics](#save-statistics), depending on your requirements.
 If you have segmented the biosignal it is a good idea to save it so you can reproduce the work-flow later if necessary.
-Also, save the peaks if you're planning on [reloading](#load-peaks) them later or using them for your own computations (e.g., heart rate variability).
+Also, save the peaks if you're planning on [reloading](#load-peaks) them later or using them for further analyses (e.g., heart rate variability).

 ## Functionality